 NOAA's Space Weather Prediction Center, which monitors solar flares and predicts the strength of solar storms and aurora on Earth, was already warning for an aurora potential for Thursday and Friday nights.
 This latest flare, rated R3 (Strong) will likely keep the aurora likeness high for the next one to three days.

-Should the KP-Index, which quantifies solar storms on a scale from 1-9, reach a seven as predicted, the northern lights should be well visible across the entirety of the northern U.S., with a potential for it to be overhead for those closest to the Canadian border.
-Any stronger and we're looking at an event that could rival that which we experienced back on May 10th.
+Should the KP-Index, which quantifies solar storms on a scale from 1-9, reach a six as predicted for Friday night, the northern lights should be well visible across the entirety of the northern U.S., Any stronger and we'll see the lights dazzle us even higher in the sky.
+For comparison, the KP-Index hit a nine back on May 10th which gave us a near once-in-a-lifetime display!

 On that mid-May day, the KP-Index reached a maximum of nine, and the results were nothing short of magical!
 The aurora on that day was straight overhead for Washington and Idaho, and locations in the southern U.S., like Arizona, could even see the aurora clearly on the northern horizon.